 The rest of this post shows you how.

 Use Cases for AI in Predictive Analytics Marketing

 Today, we're seeing marketers use AI-powered predictive analytics in a few key ways to increase revenue, reduces costs, and build competitive advantage.

 Human analysts can do a good job of surfacing insights from analytics platforms.
 But they can't do so consistently and at scale.
 AI, however, excels at detecting patterns from large datasets.
 It also often detects patterns humans miss.
 These insights can give marketers a competitive edge.

 For instance, Google Analytics now uses machine learning to answer common questions you have about your data, including "Why did my users change last week?" and "Any anomalies in number of users last week?" and dozens of others.
 Google uses AI to analyze your data nearly in real-time, then deliver the appropriate response.

-Other AI-powered platforms do the same for your proprietary business data.
-Some solutions, given the right data, can answer about business problems you'd like to solve, by analyzing your data and making predictions about how to solve your challenge.
+Other AI-powered platforms do the same for your proprietary business data .
+Some solutions, given the right data , can answer questions about business problems you'd like to solve and do predictive modeling by analyzing your data and making predictions about how to solve your challenge.